-Images of Perioral Dermatitis (Pediatric) (4)
+Images of Perioral Dermatitis in Children: Symptoms and Treatment (4)

-- Children are otherwise well, but they develop small pink bumps around the mouth and sometimes around the nose and eyes.
+- Children are otherwise well, but they develop small bumps around the mouth and sometimes around the nose and eyes.

 - Using a topical steroid may trigger perioral dermatitis.

-- Fluorinated dental care products and skin products containing petrolatum, paraffin, or isopropyl myristate may also trigger the condition.
+- Fluorinated dental care products and skin products containing petrolatum, paraffin, or isopropyl myristate may trigger the condition.

 Who's At Risk?